Pityriasis rosea may be caused by a viral infection.

 This disease usually resolves with no treatment, and itching that is not severe may be alleviated with artificial or natural sunlight.

 The cause of pityriasis rosea is not certain, but an infection with human herpesvirus type 6, 7, or 8 may be involved.
 However, the disorder is not thought to be contagious.

 Women who develop pityriasis rosea during pregnancy (especially during the first 15 weeks of gestation) may have a premature Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more or stillborn Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
+Depending on when they are born, preterm newborns may have underdeveloped organs that are not be ready to function outside... read more or stillborn Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
 Stillbirth may result from a problem in the woman, placenta, or fetus.
 Doctors do blood tests to try to identify the cause of a stillbirth... read more baby.

 Symptoms of Pityriasis Rosea

-Pityriasis rosea causes a rose-colored or tan-colored patch of skin about 1 to 4 inches (2 to 10 centimeters) in diameter that doctors call a herald or mother patch.
-The rose or tan color is not as obvious in people with darker skin.
-This round or oval area usually develops on the torso.
-Sometimes the patch appears without any previous symptoms, but some people have a vague feeling of illness, loss of appetite, fever, headache, and sometimes joint pain a few days before the patch appears.
+Pityriasis rosea at first causes a single rose-colored or tan-colored round patch of skin about 1 to 4 inches (2 to 10 centimeters) in diameter.
+Doctors call this first patch a herald or mother patch.
+This patch usually develops on the torso.

 In 7 to 14 days, many similar but smaller, scaly patches appear on other parts of the body.
 These secondary patches are most common on the torso, especially along and radiating from the spine.

 The patches may appear more rose or tan in color in people with light skin and may appear more purple in people with dark skin.